-This biotope is recorded in variable (18-35 ppt) to full salinity (30-35 ppt) habitats (Connor et al., 2004) and therefore the sensitivity assessment benchmark considers an increase from full salinity to >40 ppt.
+This biotope is recorded in full salinity (30-35 ppt) habitats (Connor et al., 2004) and therefore the sensitivity assessment benchmark considers an increase from full salinity to >40 ppt.
 Biotopes found in the intertidal will naturally experience fluctuations in salinity where evaporation increases salinity and inputs of rainwater expose individuals to freshwater.
-Species found in the intertidal were form of behavioural or physiological adaptations to changes in salinity.
+Species found in the intertidal are therefore likely to have some form of behavioural or physiological adaptations to changes in salinity.

 Barnes & Barnes (1974) found that larvae from six barnacle species including Balanus crenatus, Chthamalus stellatus and Semibalanus (as Balanus) balanoides, completed their development to nauplii larvae at salinities between 20-40‰.
 (Some embryos exposed at later development stages could survive at higher and lower salinities).
 Balanus crenatus occurs in estuarine areas and is therefore adapted to variable salinity (Davenport, 1976).
 When subjected to sudden changes in salinity Balanus crenatus closes its opercular valves so that the blood is maintained temporarily at a constant osmotic concentration (Davenport, 1976).
-No evidence for Halichondria panicea in hypersaline conditions was found.